supercmmetry/bitio/README.md

 ## Steps to use:

-- Include `src/bitio.h` and `src/bitio.cpp` in your project and you are good to go!
+- Add this project as a submodule using `git submodule add git@github.com:supercmmetry/bitio`

 ## Benchmarks: